mageni/.github/profile/README.md

 Generally, you should use code under licenses which explicitly give you relevant permissions.
 Ambiguity about what you can do with code can cause unwanted confusion and make open source difficult to use.
 In order to avoid any kind of ambiguity, on this document Mageni makes clarifications based on the law.

+### What's DMCA?
+The Digital Millennium Copyright Act—or DMCA—is a US federal copyright law that was introduced in 1998.
+The DMCA protects the rights of both, copyright holders and the users of the copyrighted material.
+According to the DMCA "a copyright holder must consider the existence of fair use before sending a takedown notification under § 512(c)."** Lenz v.
+Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
+2016) and when using the source code of GPL-covered program, the **GPL grants you "fair use" rights** (See 17 U.S.C. § 107).
+All the code that Mageni has on GitHub is GPL-covered and used as authorized by 17 U.S.C. § 107

 ### Three rights to consider

 Three important rights for an open source license to address are: